The Kinde Ruby SDK gem allows developers to integrate Kinde API into any ruby-based applications, Rails or non-Rails.

 end

 The snippet above contains all the possible configuration values.
-Here is detailed explanation of them:
+Here is a detailed explanation of them:

 • Domain refers to your organization - for example, your-biz.kinde.com.